When is Australia Day?

 Australia Day a public holiday on 26th January and is Australia's national day.

 It marks the arrival of the First Fleet of British Ships at Port Jackson, New South Wales on that date in 1788, and the raising of the Flag of Great Britain by Captain Arthur Phillip.

-Captain Arthur Phillip became the first Governor of the colony of New South Wales and the fledging colony soon began to celebrate the anniversary of this date.
+Captain Arthur Phillip became the first Governor of the colony of New South Wales and the fledgling colony soon began to celebrate the anniversary of their arrival.

-During the early nineteenth century the anniversary was called 'Foundation Day' and was marked by sporting events.
-In the 1820s, Horseracing was popular but by the 1830s regattas had became popular.
+During the early nineteenth century, the anniversary was called 'Foundation Day' and was marked by sporting events.
+In the 1820s, Horseracing was popular but by the 1830s regattas had become popular.

 Fifty years after Phillip landed, Australia's first public holiday was announced to celebrate Foundation Day 1838.
 The inaugural holiday became an annual event and has continued to be held on or around January 26.